Cocker Spaniel dog breed

 About the Cocker Spaniel

-The Cocker Spaniel is a large sporting dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Cocker Spaniel is manageable for most owners.
+The Cocker Spaniel is a medium sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, well-suited to apartment living, the Cocker Spaniel is manageable for most owners.
 Typically standing 14 inches to 15 inches tall at the shoulder and weighing 24 to 28 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the Cocker Spaniel brings a distinct combination of traits that sets it apart.
 The Cocker Spaniel is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Cocker Spaniel loves being close to its people and forms strong bonds with every member of the household.